NaveedMohiuddin/bigdata-spark-dataproc/README.md

 ## 📌 Overview
 This repository contains my implementation of a **Big Data Assignment** using **Apache Spark on GCP Dataproc**.
-I used **Scala, Spark DataFrames, SQL, and HDFS** to perform various transformations and queries.
+I used **Scala, Spark DataFrames, PysparkCLI, SQL, and HDFS** to perform various transformations and queries.

 ## 🛠 Technologies Used
 - **Apache Spark**